tiansiyuan/kubeflow-docs/docs/user-guide/spark.rst

 science, and machine learning on single-node machines or clusters.
 It supports multiple powerful features such as streaming data, SQL analytics, data science at scale and machine learning.

-In this guide, we will walk you through an exmple to show how to integrate Spark into Kubeflow ML workflow.
+In this guide, we will walk you through an example to show how to integrate Spark into Kubeflow ML workflow.

 -------------
 Prerequisites